mkd454/BAMAZON/README.md

 # GLAMAZON

-### Submission on BCS

-* Please submit the link to the Github Repository!
-* Add to Portfolio.

 ## Overview

 This project creates an Amazon-like storefront using MySQL and Node.js.
 The app will take in orders from customers and deplete stock from the store's inventory.
 As a bonus, the app can track product sales across the store's departments and then provide a summary of the highest-grossing departments in the store.